SallaApp/twilight-vscode-extension/README.md

 Salla's twilight VSCode extension has a range of rich features that includes:

-- Intellesense suggestions for the JS Web Components
+#### Intellesense suggestions for the JS Web Components

+When start writing any of the supported JS Web Component in the VS Code editor, the intelliSense feature will start showing a list of all the available components.

-- Syntax and Code Auto-completion
+#### Syntax and Code Auto-completion

-- Featured Snippets
+Writing code faster with fewer keystrokes result in saving time.
+That said, typos can be corrected with the autocomplete feature as well as enhancing consistency and compatibility based on the existing code and development style.

 ### Documentation